nixworks/public/news/2013/01/9/index.md

 ##### James M. Buchanan
 ### [James M. Buchanan, who won the Nobel Memorial Prize in Economic Sciences in 1986 for his role in developing public choice theory, dies aged 93 in the American town of Blacksburg, Virginia. ](/news/2013/01/9/james-m-buchanan-who-won-the-nobel-memorial-prize-in-economic-sciences-in-1986-for-his-role-in-developing-public-choice-theory-dies-aged.md)
-_Context: Blacksburg, Virginia, Nobel Memorial Prize in Economic Sciences, public choice theory, James M. Buchanan_
+_Context: Blacksburg, Virginia, James M. Buchanan, public choice theory, Nobel Memorial Prize in Economic Sciences_

 ##### AIG
 ### [AIG announces that it will not join a lawsuit against the U.S. government over the 2008 bailout. ](/news/2013/01/9/aig-announces-that-it-will-not-join-a-lawsuit-against-the-u-s-government-over-the-2008-bailout.md)